DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 Use a small fluffy makeup brush for the cleanest application.

-If you overdo it: blast with a dry towel, then brush.
+If you overdo it, blast with a dry towel, then brush through.

-Don’t inhale powders—apply gently (not over your face).
+Don’t inhale the powders—apply gently (not over your face).

 Avoid essential oils if you have a sensitive scalp or are prone to irritation.